 - “Dos and DON’Ts of Construction Project Record Keeping,” Moderator/Presenter, Lorman Educational Services, January 2015.

-Shay is admitted to practice in all California state courts and all courts in the state of Louisiana.
-Shay is a member of the State Bar of California, the Louisiana State Bar Association, the ABA Forum on Construction Law.
+Shay is a member of the State Bar of California, the Louisiana State Bar Association, and the ABA Forum on Construction Law.
 He is also a member of several surety-industry organizations, including the Surety Claims Institute, the National Bond Claims Association, and the Surety Association of Louisiana (Legal Affairs Officer, 2013 and 2014).
-Shay is the Program Co-Chair/Advisory Board Member for the Crawford Academy Law program as well.
+Shay is the program co-chair/advisory board member for the Crawford Academy Law Program as well.